rdbcasillas/rdbcasillas.github.io/_posts/2016-02-22-fiction_ideas.md

 ---
 layout: post
-title: "Recreating snapshots of past using "transhuman memory"
+title: 'Recreating snapshots of past using "transhuman memory"'

 ---